6 MIN READ

 How the directive affects recruitment in practice

-From a recruitment perspective, several everyday routines will need to change.
+From a recruitment perspective, some everyday routines need to change, but they don’t have to be complicated.

 Job ads and early conversations